ddev/ddev/docs/content/users/install/performance.md

-## Performance
+# Performance

 Every developer wants both fast startup of the environment and quick response to web page requests.
 DDEV-Local is always focused on improving this.
-However, both Docker Desktop for Windows and Docker Desktop for Mac have significant performance problems with mounted filesystems (like the mounted project where code can be edited either inside the container or on the host).
+However, both Docker Desktop on macOS and Windows has significant performance problems with mounted filesystems (like the mounted project where code can be edited either inside the container or on the host).

 ## Freeing Up System Resources